angelrbolivar/angelrbolivar-soc-portfolio/README.md

 Hands-on Splunk investigations on Blue Team Labs Online, currently underway.
 Work in progress: SPL search construction, log correlation across sources, and verdict determination on scenario-based incidents.

 > **Status:** investigation active, not yet complete.
-Full write-up and investigation screenshots — documented in the same evidence → verdict → recommendation format as the Sentinel case above — will be added to this repository within 24 hours.
+The full write-up and investigation screenshots — documented in the same evidence → verdict → recommendation format as the Sentinel case above — will be added to this repository once the work is finished.
 No findings are claimed here until that write-up is published.

 ---